Denis Price

 Major-General, The Reverend Denis Price CB, CBE (28 October 1908 – 19 March 1966) was the principal military architect in charge of Combined Operations for Admiral Lord Louis Mountbatten, Supreme Allied Commander of South East Asia.
 After serving in WWII under the Supreme Allied Commander for South East Asia, Price became Head of the BSSO British Services Security Organisation, MI5's regional office for Germany.
 He later served as Chief of Staff, British Defence Staff in Washington from 1959 to 1962.
 Prior to his death, he was ordained into the Presbyterian Church in the United States.

 Recent publication of classified documents held by the British Government indicate that Price and Louis Mountbatten maintained a close working relationship, partnering for decades to build a series of international intelligence networks for the British Government.

 Early life

-Denis Walter Price was born in Kandy in Ceylon and educated at Blundell's School in Tiverton, Caius College at Cambridge and the Royal Military Academy in Woolwich.
+Denis Walter Price was born in Kandy in Ceylon and educated at Blundell's School in Tiverton, Gonville and Caius College, Cambridge, and the Royal Military Academy in Woolwich.
 He was commissioned into the Royal Engineers on 31 January 1929.